Unpacking excursions and regular outings

 - A temporary relocation of a service premises due to circumstances such as asbestos removal, renovation, loss of right to occupy and upgrades to premise.

 - Transporting children to a related education and care service for the purposes of providing education and care.
+Visit the Excursion and transportation regulations webpage for more information.

 - Emergency evacuations or emergency evacuation rehearsals.